-Let’s be honest, there has been talk about gender equality, women’s rights, as well as other feminine movements for the last fifty years, and increasingly so in the last six months.
+Let’s be honest, there has been talk about gender equality, racism, women’s rights, as well as other feminine movements for the last fifty years, and increasingly so in the last six months.
 We’ve heard the word patriarchal system, and that we live in a man’s world.
 People mention the masculine and the feminine.
 Duality.
 Separation.
 Competition….
 It can be down right confusing, if not draining.

 As a white woman growing up in middle class America, I never really noticed a separation between the genders.
 At least not consciously.

 One of my more clear childhood memories, maybe around the age of 8 or so, was a curiosity of what it meant to be a boy.
 Something within me thought that maybe life would be easier, perhaps even better if I identified with the male gender.
 I think I noticed that girls were often identified as being weaker, or less capable.
 I wanted to play baseball with the boys, not softball with the girls…. because I really wanted to prove that I was an equal despite my ponytail and female bits.
 It was a desire, but the desire didn’t become reality.

 As my body began to blossom into it’s predetermined goddess shape, I suppressed it.
 Hiding behind compressing sports bras, a fat free diet and baggy clothes.
 I was afraid to be a woman.